twolfson/behavioral-driven-development-and-the-future-presentation/OUTLINE.md

 - TODO: Code sample of Cucumber

+- TODO: Look at flat files of mustache which takes on agnosticism

 - Nothing really new to date and it has been 6 years.
 Either things are feature complete or there will be a break through at some point.

 - Contemplate: Re-summarize break downs (TDD, Behavior, Specification)